-There’s no doubt that it’s a truly spectacular and breathtaking site.
+There’s no doubt that it’s a truly spectacular and breathtaking sight.

 The way the oranges and purples mingle together, the way the thin colorful lines dance across the rocks and the adventure of climbing through the slot canyons is unparalleled.

 Unfortunately, like most popular sites though, you have to peer over the heads of others, get your shot within a second before someone else walks through it, and shell over a pretty penny just to get in.

 But what if I were to tell you, you had more choices?
 Everyone who visits Antelope Canyon thinks there are two choices: Upper and Lower.
 But what they don’t realize is there’s so much more…